 Graduates from an acceptable unaccredited medical school are referred to as international medical graduates (IMGs) regardless of their citizenship or legal status in Canada.
 Therefore, IMGs include three groups of physicians: immigrant physicians, Canadians who completed their MD abroad and physicians on a visa for postgraduate training in Canada.
 The majority of visa physicians return to their home country after completing their postgraduate training.
 Their education is usually sponsored by their country of origin and they do not compete for residency spots through the Canadian Residency Matching Service (CaRMS).
 As a result, visa physicians are excluded from this study.
-Immigrant physicians may already qualify for entry to practice or may try to qualify through postgraduate training programs.
-Canadians who completed their MD abroad usually have no previous postgraduate training and will try to compete for residency positions through the CaRMS (Walsh et al., 2011).
+Immigrant physicians may already qualify for entry to practice or may try to qualify through postgraduate training and will try to compete for residency positions through the CaRMS (Walsh et al., 2011).